Marine Propellers

 Stainless steel propellers

-We manufacture all types of stainless-steel propellers specially designed for river navigation and demanding work environments, such as ice conditions.
+We manufacture all types of stainless-steel propellers specifically designed for river navigation and demanding work environments, such as ice conditions.
 Our stainless-steel propellers stand out for their exceptional resistance to wear and erosion caused by river operations, as well as their high impact resistance against floating objects.

 Technical Specifications of Our Propellers